Health Experts Convene for 4th Annual Obesity Conference:

 Michelle Paterson Takes Aim at Childhood Obesity

-Brooklyn, NY - At the Fourth Annual Obesity Conference, held October 29 on the SUNY Downstate Medical Center campus, physicians, allied health professionals, and educators gathered to discuss the major health risks posed by obesity and ways to prevent them.
+Brooklyn, NY - At the Fourth Annual Obesity Conference, held October 29 on the SUNY Downstate Health Sciences University campus, physicians, allied health professionals, and educators gathered to discuss the major health risks posed by obesity and ways to prevent them.
 Featured guests included New York’s First Lady Michelle Paterson and Yvonne Graham, special assistant to Brooklyn Borough President Marty Markowitz.
 They joined SUNY Downstate President John C. LaRosa, MD, and conference chair Clinton Brown, MD, who heads the Brooklyn Health Disparities Center, in offering a call to action.

 As director of the Health Plan of New York (HIP) Integrative Wellness Initiative, Michelle Paterson has a special interest in protecting and improving community health, with special emphasis on the needs of children.
 Soon after becoming First Lady, she spearheaded Healthy Steps to Albany, a contest to get children to exercise.
 In her address, she advocated for similar programs to encourage children to increase their physical activity.
 “By 2010, the root causes of preventable death will be poor nutrition and lack of physical activity,” she stated, adding that “this may be the first generation of children to not outlive their parents.”
 Noting that the percentage of children who are overweight or obese has more than tripled since 1970, she warned that the situation is particularly serious in communities of color, where one in three youngsters is overweight.